 [Edit – what follows about the GED®, was specifically for these families with children with special needs, there are also other more prestigious matric alternatives, which my webinars explain]

-For MATRIC: What many homeschoolers are doing, including those that are educating their kids in Afrikaans only, is that they are writing the American GED®.
-This certificate is recognised in SA as a foreign matric equivalent and it is much quicker, easier and cheaper than any of the other matric options.
+For GRADE 12: What many homeschoolers are doing, including those that are educating their kids in Afrikaans only, is that they are writing the American GED®.
+This credential is recognised in SA as a foreign grade 12 equivalent* and it is surprisingly well-priced.
 Although the test is in English, it is done on computer.
 You can book each test one at a time whenever it suits you.

-The GED® is quick and easy to obtain.
+The GED® is self-paced and flexible.
 It is the ticket to get to the next step in a child’s educational journey.
 It opens the door to tertiary studies in SA if you have it and it shows that you are not a high school drop out….like those without a matric certificate.
 The only requirement is that you must be age 16 and any candidate with a professionally diagnosed learning disorder can apply for accommodations when taking the test.

 I hope I haven’t overwhelmed you with info, but its all part of doing your own homework about homeschooling so that you are informed and can make the best choices for your child… and even if you make mistakes along the way, that’s also OK because mistakes are often how we and our children learn the most valuable lessons.
 They are not a waste of time or money if we are able to learn from them.